For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 When you account for the hard work, natural talent and sheer determination required to rise to the top at any given sport, it's perhaps not a huge surprise that your chances of becoming an Olympic athlete are just 1 in 500,000.

-Nonetheless, given that joining the Olympics is still about 90 times more likely than winning the lottery, hitting the university gym in search of global success is still more sensible than trying to ace the lottery.
+Nonetheless, joining the Olympics is still about 90 times more likely than winning the lottery.
+So, hitting the university gym in search of global success is still more sensible than trying to win millions.

-So, next time there's a rollover and you think about buying four or five tickets, just remember: you're four times more likely to go into outer space than you are to win the lottery.
+So, next time there's a rollover, and you think about buying four or five tickets, just remember: you're 276 times more likely to be struck by lightning than you are to win the lottery.

 Now that you've saved yourself another £2 a week, see if you can hack the £10 challenge.
 That's right – living on just £10 for a whole week.